morse-simulator/morse/doc/morse/user/overlays.rst

 But in your architecture, you are using 2 different methods, ``SetTilt`` and ``SetPan``.

-The following overlay for the ``PlatineActuatorClass`` maps your functions to MORSE default ones:
+The following overlay for maps your functions to MORSE default ones:

 .. code-block:: python